 Sotto's insights led to being "most quoted," with more than 400 separate entries in the encyclopedic Bible of the industry.
 "Theme Parks and the Art of Themed Entertainment"

-Thirteen of his thirty years in entertainment design were spent at Walt Disney Imagineering.
-Reaching the role of Senior Vice President, Concept Design, Sotto managed to execute a half billion dollars of projects along the way, including Main Street USA at Disneyland Paris, led the early creative development of the Indiana Jones Adventure, and directed the design of Tokyo Disneyland that planned new lands and created attractions including the game changing trackless ride, "Pooh's Hunny Hunt.".
-Eddie also has the distinction of running his own "think tank" within Disney called the Concept Development Studio.
-There they “pushed the envelope” by developing smart wireless toys, enhanced reality coasters, On-line worlds and resort concepts.
+In his 13 year career at Walt Disney Imagineering, Sotto managed to execute a half billion dollars of projects along the way, including Main Street USA at Disneyland Paris, led the early creative development of the Indiana Jones Adventure, and directed the design of Tokyo Disneyland that planned new lands and created attractions including the game changing trackless ride, "Pooh's Hunny Hunt.".
+As Senior VP of Concept Design, Eddie also has the distinction of running his own "think tank" within Disney called the Concept Development Studio.
+There they “pushed the envelope” by developing smart wireless toys, augmented reality coasters, online worlds, and resort concepts.
+Back in the 1990s!
 Other projects Eddie's studio created include the breakthrough “Mission:Space” Attraction for EPCOT Center, the “media as architecture” facade of ABC's Times Square Studios, and the award winning “Encounter” Restaurant at the Los Angeles International Airport.